-The National Eisteddfod – a wonderful week at the festival of Wales
+The National Eisteddfod – a wonderful week at the national festival of Wales

 The Welsh language

-You’ll never get a better chance to learn and practise a few phrases from the beautiful Welsh language, so head to the central learning centre and have a drink with one of the friendly experts.
-Even if you don’t manage to perfect your lilt, this is the place to see native speakers at their finest, with competitions ranging from sketches and presentations to group singsongs, love letters and prose, all delivered in fluent Welsh.
+You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases from the beautiful Welsh language, so head to Maes D (the Welsh learners tent) and have a chat with one of the friendly experts.
+Even if you don’t manage to perfect your lilt, the Eisteddfod is the place to see native speakers at their finest, with competitions ranging from acting and presentations to solo singers and large choirs, poetry and prose, all delivered in fluent Welsh.

-The Eisteddfod originally took place in London’s Primrose Hill in 1792 as a concerted attempt to emphasise the Welsh origins of Celtic culture and heritage.
+The first Gorsedd ceremony took place in London’s Primrose Hill in 1792 as a concerted attempt to emphasise the Welsh origins of Celtic culture and heritage.
 Centuries later, the procession remains as impassioned as it was back then – visit any festival in the world and you’ll never see anything quite like this.

 Something for the kids

 The Science and Technology Pavilion is always a popular draw for the kids, ablaze with experiments, demonstrations and fun and games with a keen eye on taking learning out of the classroom in style.
 The S4C and BBC Cymru/Wales stands hold daily shows for children, which include appearances by their favourite TV characters, and indeed many of the exhibitors at the Eisteddfod will have child-friendly activities available for the festival’s youngest visitors.

 Evening concert at the National Eisteddfod by Eisteddfod Genedlaethol Cymru

 The dance, music and performance tents carry on well into the evening, fuelled by visiting chefs from some of the finest food and drink producers in the land.